Francklin2/RTKLIB_Touchscreen_GUI/README.md

 RTKLIB GUI (Graphic User Interface) for Raspberry Pi with touchscreen made with Qt4 by the ENSG students

-New features in this version :
+Update news :

+February 2018 update
-- Automatic post processing ro get base position, only compatible on dektop and RPI3 with Qt5 installed.
-Works with RGP ign server for the moment,we are still workin on the interface to get some calculation option :number of station used and theyre radius.
+- Automatic post processing to get base position, only compatible on dektop PC and RPI3 with Qt5 installed(still working on QT4/RPI2 compatibility).
+Works with european RGP ign server for the moment.
+-Automatic sequence of logging data and automatic post processing to get base position( I try to add base station to the sequence)

+August 2017 update
 - new pages in the wiki : tips and tools, test results by the ENG students
 - added data logging from the GNSS for post processing, just choose file in output of the basestation and it's done
 - added save position option, you are able to save X points ypu want to record with choosen timing